sjain-stanford/fusilli/README.md

 # Fusilli

-Fusilli is a C++ Graph API and Frontend to the IREE compiler & runtime for JIT compilation & execution of training and inference graphs.
-It exposes cuDNN-like primitives backed by IREE kernel code-generation.
+Fusilli is a C++ Graph API and JIT Frontend for IREE that leverages just-in-time compiled and code-generated kernels to accelerate training and inference workloads.
+Inspired by cuDNN's graph API, it exposes cuDNN-like primitives but is backed by the full power of the IREE compiler and runtime stack.

+We believe hand-authored GPU kernel libraries are great for highly tuned performance but they are difficult to scale to different models or target architectures and painful to package and release efficiently.
+This project is founded on the overarching goal to complement the ecosystem of ML frameworks and libraries with a JIT solution, while being competitive to hand-authored kernel libraries.
+Apart from the core benefit of having a compiler-backed JIT engine that gets progressively and pervasively better, a systemic benefit of this is it helps reduce build times and binary sizes, making it easier to ship software effectively.

 > [!WARNING]
 > :construction: **This project is under active development and APIs may change** :construction: